 I keep brief, handwritten, anonymised notes which are kept securely and destroyed after therapy has finished.

 This is very much up to you.
 Generally speaking, the bigger the problem, the more therapy.
 But it’s difficult to make that judgement until you start.
 Reviews of the therapy take place to ensure that things are on track.

 Where will sessions be held?

-The sessions are held in a consulting room among other consulting rooms in Leyton High Road.
+The sessions are held in a consulting room in my house near Walthamstow Central and Walthamstow Village.
 See the Contact page.

 What happens if I miss a session?

 If a session is missed or you give less than 24 hours’ notice then the full fee is still charged.